SFDO-Tooling/MetaDeploy/CONTRIBUTING.rst

     docker-compose up -d
     docker-compose exec web bash

-If you are not using docker or are using the VS Code integrated terminal inside the Docker container simply execute the commands in your project's root directory:
+If you are not using Docker or are using the VS Code integrated terminal inside the Docker container simply execute the commands in your project's root directory: